ankit-rathi/ankit-rathi.github.io/_posts/2022-05-22-Challenges-of-Data-Systems.md

 - Batch processing to periodically crunch large data

-But different data systems have different requirements,

-and there are different ways to implement the above seemingly standard operations.
+But different data systems have different requirements, and there are different ways to implement the above seemingly standard operations.

-We need to figure out which tool or approach is best suited for our context,

-and we often need to combine more than one tools or approaches to fulfill specific requirements.
+We need to figure out which tool or approach is best suited for our context, and we often need to combine more than one tools or approaches to fulfill specific requirements.

-~ Notes from 'Foundations of Data Systems' part of 'Designing Data-Intensive Applications'

 #datasystems #computing #complexity #database #search #analytics #data #sql